Model 4040 Bead Blaster

 Bead Blaster Cabinets

 Earlier we mentioned our emphasis on bead blasting cabinets.
 It is worth reviewing some important aspects of high quality cabinets.
 First, a good cabinet will be constructed of a solid material.
 Steel is a great choice because it is sturdy, lasts an incredibly long time, and is extremely durable.
 Next, look for good legs welded to the cabinet.
 Bead blasting cabinets have to support the weight of the cabinet, the parts inside, and the glass bead media.
 As a result, legs that are unsteady will wobble.
 This can be dangerous and frustrating to the person doing the work.
+Many smaller cabinets are more affordable when made from polypropylene.
+Our thick rotary-spun polypropylene cabinets are seamless.
+And again, that helps prevent leaks.

 What to look for in a cabinet: